 Cons of Foreign Currency Account

-While a foreign currency bank account might be appropriate in some situations, there are a few drawbacks to consider.
+While a multicurrency bank account might be appropriate in some situations, there are a few drawbacks to consider.
 Specifically:

-• Your bank can charge you fees the same as you might pay for any other account.
+• Your financial institution might charge you account and minimum balance fees the same as you might pay for any other bank account.

 • Interest rates and APYs may be low.